Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 title: Runnig your first simulation.
 ---

-## 1. generate XANES spectras
+## 1. generate XANES spectra
 ---

-An example of Mn metal K pre-edge simulation is shown in the first tutorial and it includes:
+An example of Mn metal K pre-edge simulation is shown in the this tutorial and the content includes:

 > - **Parameters set-up**
 > - **Running simulations and reading Quanty output files**